You need to read and write Japanese, right? But you've found out that hiragana is the first stage, and it's got you worried!

 A fantasy figure needs to be created from scratch and recreated every time you use it, costing time and mental energy better spent on memorising hiragana.

 As mentioned, you want to link sound and shape together.
-Since you already have a well-crafted Memory Palace, the best thing to do is take your Bridging Figure and imagine it, him or her doing something at the first point that triggers sound and shape at the same time.
+Since you already have a well-crafted Memory Palace, the best thing to do is take your Bridging Figure and imagine it, him or her doing something at the first point that triggers sound and shape simultaneously.

 In these three examples, you see Ezra Pound “stationed” at three separate locations in a room with which I am intimately familiar.